danielsantoslgo/danielsantoslgo/README.md

 Hey 👋 I'm Daniel Lugo, who enjoys solving complex problems and making things happen.

 Always looking for new opportunities to grow as a professional and as a human being through the new challenges of the digital era.

-I consider myself self-discipline
+I consider myself autodidact disciplined, proactive and committed to productivity goals for delivering customer value.
+Willingness and ability to quickly acquire new learning..

+Love challenging projects, learn new things and share your knowledge.

+Dominican youth, can!

+Never stop learning. !

 Skills